KrauseFx/krausefx.com/_drafts/trusting-sdks.md

   </figure>
 </div>

 The only requirement for this particular attack to work, is that the attacker is in the same network as you (e.g. stays in the same conference hotel).
+Alternatively this attack can also be done by your ISP or the VPN service you use.
 My Mac runs the default macOS configuration, meaning there is no proxy, custom DNS or VPN set up.

 Setting up an attack like this is surprisingly easy using publicly available tools that are designed to do automatic SSL Stripping, ARP pollution and replacing of content of various requests.
 If you’ve done it before, it will take less than an hour to set everything up on any computer, including a Raspberry PI, which I used for my research.
 The total costs for the whole attack is therefore less than $50.